 The shell bursts and then you see little squiggles of light squirming away from the main burst.
 The effect looks like fish swimming away.
 Or sperm.
 Whatever.

 This one is fast-burning and bursts very hard, which makes the stars shoot out straight and flat.
-Basically, the look like lots of spider legs.
+Basically, they look like lots of spider legs.

 This one produces an effect that looks like a palm tree when it bursts (go figure).
 Some even have a thick tail that looks like a trunk.